The Clear Edge

 Week 6 progress:

 By the end of week 6, Matias was depleted.
-Working 50 hours felt like 70.
+Working 50 hours felt like 70, so he entered a recovery protocol.

 Week 7: Strategic Recovery

 Week 7 was planned as a lighter load.
-Not zero work—strategic recovery, not vacation.
+Not zero work—strategic recovery, not a vacation.

-From founder fuel principles: high-intensity execution requires scheduled recovery to maintain performance.
-Week 7 = 30 hours instead of 50, focus on integration, not new initiatives.
+From founder fuel principles, high-intensity execution needs scheduled recovery to keep performance high.
+Week 7 dropped to 30 hours instead of 50, with a focus on integration, not new initiatives.

 Week 7 activities:

 Integration review: How are the four streams affecting each other?
-New pricing changes sales conversations.
+New pricing shifts sales conversations.
 The new team needs updated systems.
-Marketing messaging needs to reflect new capacity.
+Marketing messaging has to reflect the new capacity.

 Dependency check: What’s blocking what?
-Hiring is slightly behind (onboarding is taking longer than planned).
-Systems need team input, but the team is not ready yet.
-Marketing needs success stories, but too early.
+Hiring is slightly behind because onboarding is taking longer than planned.
+Systems need team input, but the team isn’t fully ready yet.
+Marketing needs success stories, but it’s still too early.

-Adjustments: Extend hiring stream by 2 weeks.
-Accelerate systems documentation with the current team before new hires are fully onboarded.
-Pause marketing expansion until week 9 (let early campaigns run, don’t add more yet).
+Adjustments: Extend the hiring stream by 2 weeks.
+Speed up systems documentation with the current team before new hires are fully onboarded.
+Pause marketing expansion until week 9 (let early campaigns run, but don’t add more yet).

-Mental reset: Three full days with no client work, no execution, just strategic thinking and rest.
+Mental reset: 3 full days with no client work and no execution, just strategic thinking and rest.

-Week 7 result: Returned to week 8 with energy restored, clearer integration plan, and realistic timeline adjustments.
+Week 7 result: He returned in week 8 with energy restored, a clearer integration plan, and a realistic timeline.

 Week 8-10: Compounding Phase